mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 indicating that the URI could not be used to find hostnames.
 The error SHALL include the reason why they could not be found.

 A driver MUST verify that the host names returned through SRV records share the original SRV's `{domainname}`.
-Drivers MUST raise an error and MUST NOT initiate a connection to any returned host name which does not share the same `{domainname}`.

-In the case that the SRV record name has less than three `.` separated parts, the returned address' `{domainname}` MUST be the SRV's entire `{hostname}` and MUST have at least one more domain level than the `{hostname}`.
-The next major version MUST no longer allow an SRV record, with any number of parts, to return an address that doesn't contain the SRVs' entire `{hostname}`.
-Drivers MUST document this in a prior minor release.
+In addition, SRV records with less than three `.` separated parts, the returned hostname MUST have at least one more domain level SRV record hostname.
+Drivers MUST raise an error and MUST NOT initiate a connection to any returned hostname which does not fulfill these requirements.

 The driver MUST NOT attempt to connect to any hosts until the DNS query has returned its results.